Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Method

 \subsection{Preliminary: Contrastive Learning}

-In this section, we illustrate the contrastive learning~\cite{Moco,SimCLR,instdis} from the view of Re-ID.
-The contrastive learning can be considered as a Re-ID task, where features of two images sharing the same identity but should be similar in different views.
-In particular, for person/vehicle Re-ID, suppose one person/car under different cameras with different viewpoints, poses and lighting conditions, they \textbf{naturally} have different views.
-For self-supervised Re-ID, suppose $x$ is original image, $x_{1}$ and $x_{2}$ can be considered as two synthetic views of the same identity with different \textbf{artificially} augmentations.
-Denote $v_{1}$ and $v_{2,+}$ to be the normalized embedding of $x_{1}$ and $x_{2}$.
-The target of contrastive learning is to pull together positive pairs ($v_{1}$, $v_{2,+}$) while push apart negative pairs ($v_{1}$, $v_{2,j}$).
+\blank{The main idea of contrastive learning is to pull together positive views while pushing apart negative views.
+Take MoCo~\cite{Moco} as an example, suppose $\mathcal{I}$ is the original image, $\mathcal{I}_{1}$ and $\mathcal{I}_{2}$ can be considered as two views of the same image with different augmentations.
+Denote $v_{1}$ and $v_{2,+}$ to be the normalized embeddings of $\mathcal{I}_{1}$ and $\mathcal{I}_{2}$.
+The target of contrastive learning is to pull together positive pairs ($v_{1}$, $v_{2,+}$) while pushing apart negative pairs ($v_{1}$, $v_{2,j}$).
 The conventional learning objective is the InfoNCE~\cite{CPC} loss:

 Here $\tau$ is a temperature hyper-parameter. $v_{1} {\cdot} v_{2,j}$ is the cosine similarity to measure the distance between two image features.
-It can be considered as a non-parametric softmax-based classifier to identify $v_{1}$ as $v_{2,+}$.
-According to different selections of views, $v_{1}$ and $v_{2,+}$ can be pairs of global-local features~\cite{aidim,deepinfomax} or global-global features~\cite{Moco,SimCLR}.
-All these pretext tasks mainly focus on category discrimination but do not care about the object's location.
+It can be considered as a non-parametric softmax-based classifier to identify $v_{2,+}$ as $v_{1}$. }

+\blank{Selecting positive pairs is important [15], [41] for contrastive learning since they will learn invariant representation against the transformation applied on positive pairs.
+What kind of transformation should the representation be invariant to is determined by the downstream tasks, and varies across different downstream tasks~\cite{infomin,looc}.
+For example, suppose the downstream task is classification; in such case, the representation \textit{should be invariant} to the location of an object inside an image since the change of locations does not change the semantic category.
+And, suppose the downstream task is to predict the location of an object.
+In this case, the representation \textit{should not be invariant} to the locations.
+But other factors (\eg, category and light condition) are irrelevant information, to which the representation should be invariant.

+In the previous works, $v_{1}$ and $v_{2,+}$ are pairs of global-local features~\cite{aidim,deepinfomax} or spatial misaligned global-global features~\cite{Moco,SimCLR}.
+On the one hand, these global averaged features will lose spatial information.
+On the other hand, the positive pairs are not spatially aligned.
+Thus, these global view based methods tend to learn \textit{globally spatial invariant feature}, which is suitable for \textit{image-level} classification but not for \textit{region-level} and \textit{location-sensitive} tasks such as object detection.
+In contrast to the previous methods, our method can be considered as spatially aligned local-local views selection, where the representations are sensitive to the locations of objects, while invariant to other factors.}